tower/guides/guides/resource.md

 # Resources

 A resource is a piece of data.
+It makes the semantic interoperability and standardization of data and web services possible.

 It's like a model in traditional web MVC's, but it is more general than that.
 Resources can be:

 - database records
 - remote API JSON responses,